Almost partitioning a 3-edge-coloured $K_{n,n}$ into 5 monochromatic cycles: Introduction

-The conjecture~\cite{EGP91} that $r$ cycles suffice for all $r\geq 3$, was recently disproved by Pokrovskiy~\cite{Pok14}.
+The conjecture~\cite{EGP91} that $r$ monochromatic cycles suffice to partition any $r$-coloured complete graph for all $r\geq 3$, was disproved by Pokrovskiy~\cite{Pok14}.
 However, his examples allow partitions of all but one vertex.
 In light of this, it has been proposed to tone down the conjecture, allowing for a constant number of uncovered vertices~\cite{BBG+14, Pok14}.
-On the positive side, for $r=3$, three monochromatic cycles suffice to partition of all but $o(n)$ vertices of $K_{n}$, and, for large enough $n$, and 17 monochromatic cycles partition all of $V(K_n)$; this was shown by Gy\'arf\'as, Ruszink\'o, S\'ark\"ozy, and Szemer\'edi~\cite{GRSS11}.
+On the positive side, for $r=3$, three monochromatic cycles suffice to partition of all but $o(n)$ vertices of $K_{n}$, and, for large enough $n$, 17 monochromatic cycles partition all of $V(K_n)$; this was shown by Gy\'arf\'as, Ruszink\'o, S\'ark\"ozy, and Szemer\'edi~\cite{GRSS11}.
 (Actually, by a slight modification of their method, one can replace the number $17$ with $10$, see Section~\ref{sec:complete-graphs-10-cycles}).
+Very recently, Pokrovskiy~\cite{Pok16} showed that it is indeed possible to partition all but a constant number of vertices of a 3-coloured complete graph into at most 3 cycles~\cite{Pok16}.
+This was independently confirmed by Letzter with a better constant~\cite{Let16}.

-For $G$ being the balanced complete bipartite graph $K_{n,n}$, first upper bounds for monochromatic cycle partitions were given by Haxell~\cite{Hax97} and by Peng, R\"odl and Ru\'cinski~\cite{PRR02}.
-The current best known result is that $4 r^2$ monochromatic cycles suffice to partition all vertices of $K_n$, if $n$ is large~\cite{LS15}.
+For $G$ being the balanced complete bipartite graph $K_{n,n}$, first upper bounds for monochromatic cycle partitions were given by Haxell~\cite{Hax97} and by Peng, R\"odl and Ruci\'nski~\cite{PRR02}.
+The current best known result is that $4 r^2$ monochromatic cycles suffice to partition all vertices of $K_{n,n}$, if $n$ is large~\cite{LS16}.

 For a lower bound, an easy construction shows we need at least $2r-1$ cycles to cover all the vertices.
 For instance, starting out with a properly $r$-edge-coloured $K_{r,r}$, blow up each vertex in one partition class to a set of size $r$, while in the other partition class only blow up one vertex to a set of size $r(r-1)+1$.
 A similar construction is given in~\cite{Pok14}.